rafalmas/gript/package/README.md

 - `server` configuration options for the web server like port number, live reload port number, host name etc.

 You may kickstart your project by copying `sample_configs/gulpfile.js` to the root of your own project.
-This gives you to have a very simple build configuration as a starting scenario.
+This gives you a very simple build configuration as a starting scenario.

 NOTE: If you have no tests the